Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 This step involves extracting the authorization code for future use.

-1. Navigate to the return URL in the browser.
+1. Navigate to the return URI in the browser.

 ```
 https://oauth.pstmn.io/v1/callback?code=AQD...&state=abc123
 ```

-2. Find the authorization code - the value of the ``code`` parameter - at the end of the return URL.
+2. Find the authorization code - the value of the ``code`` parameter - at the end of the return URI.

 3. Copy the value for use in the next step.